Learn how to remove moss from your garden lawn by scarifying with our Great Lawns Made Simple series.

-If you only have a small patch you can use a spring tine rake (not a soil rake) to pull the moss out.
+- If you only have a small patch of moss, you can use a 'spring tine rake' (not a soil rake) to pull the moss out.
 This is known as scarification.
-Rake in crosswise directions to get as much as you can, but lightly as grass can be damaged by over scarifying.
-If you have a large area to deal with you can use a scarifier machine.
+Rake in crosswise directions to get as much as possible, but lightly, as grass can be damaged by over-scarifying.

-- Try not to cut grass so short that it lets water flood and sit on the surface – a perfect moss breeding ground.
-Also look and see if hanging branches from trees are blocking light, grass surfaces dry out with the sun and wind so if you let more light in, moss will be less likely to thrive.
+- Try not to cut the grass so short that it lets water flood and sit on the surface – a perfect moss breeding ground.
+Also, look and see if hanging branches from trees are blocking light; grass surfaces dry out with the sun and wind, so if you let more light in, moss will be less likely to thrive.

 - Lastly, if you have a shady garden, always choose a good shade tolerant grass seed.

 Want to know more?
 Check out the rest of our Great Lawns Made Simple series.